 Chevron is an integrated energy company, meaning it operates along virtually every part of the oil and natural gas supply chain.
 “Upstream,” “midstream” and “downstream” refer to whether the function is nearer or further away from the final consumer.
 In the oil and natural gas industry, upstream undertakes exploration and production.
 Midstream is the link between areas of production and a company’s refining assets and regions of high consumption.
 Downstream includes processing facilities such as refineries that produce transportation fuels, lubricants, additives, petrochemicals and consumer products, as well as fuel stations.

-Chevron has four U.S. refineries located in El Segundo and Richmond, California, Salt Lake City, Utah, and Pascagoula, Mississippi.
+Chevron has five U.S. refineries located in El Segundo and Richmond, California, Salt Lake City, Utah, Pascagoula, Mississippi and Pasadena, Texas.
 These facilities process crude oil into fuels, base oils and other products, many of which are marketed under the Chevron and Texaco brands.

 The El Segundo Refinery is the largest on the West Coast and processes more than 274,000 barrels per day.
 It supplies 40 percent of the jet fuel used in Southern California and has over 20 percent of the gasoline market share.
 Visit the El Segundo Refinery website to learn more about its projects, history and community partnerships.